gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --ignoreSSLErrors [on|off]   Ignore SSL Errors (optional)
         --realTime [on|off]          Real Time (optional)
         --sourceMethod VALUE         Source Method.
 Default: GET
-        --apiType VALUE              Option List - The code of the api list to use, eg. clouds, servers, etc.
+        --apiType VALUE              Option List - The code of the api option list to use, eg. clouds, environments, groups, instances, instance-wiki, networks, servicePlans, resourcePools, securityGroups, servers, server-wiki
         --sourceUsername VALUE       Source Username (optional) - An LDAP Username for use when type is 'ldap'.
         --sourcePassword VALUE       Source Username (optional) - An LDAP Password for use when type is 'ldap'.
         --ldapQuery VALUE            LDAP Query (optional) - LDAP Queries are standard LDAP formatted queries where different objects can be searched.
 Dependent parameters can be loaded into the query using the <%=phrase%> syntax.